trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 $ cd ..
 ```

-Then any of these builds can be first tested out with:
+Then any of these builds can be tested locally without submitting to CDash with:

 ```
 $ cd <some_base_build_dir>/MOCK_jenkins_driver/